unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

 ## A number of syntax changes

 We've made some changes to Unison's surface syntax, hoping to make the language more ergonomic.
-A cool thing about Unison is that we can change the syntax without breaking anyone's existing code!
+Kudos go to Aaron Novstrup who contributed each of these improvements. 🙌 A cool thing about Unison is that we can change the syntax without breaking anyone's existing code!
 When you update to the latest version of Unison, it will simply start rendering your code using the new syntax.

 Here are three major syntax changes: